lucaspiller/sociable/readme.txt

 More info:

 * More info on [Sociable](http://yoast.com/wordpress/sociable/), with info on how to add sites to it, and how to integrate it into your WordPress in other ways.
-* Check out the authors [WordPress Hosting](http://yoast.com/wordpress-hosting/) experience.
-Good hosting is hard to come by, but it doesn't have to be expensive, Joost tells you why!
 * Check out the other [Wordpress plugins](http://yoast.com/wordpress/) by the same author, and read his blog: [Yoast](http://yoast.com).

 == Screenshots ==